mishra-atul5001/365-Days-of-Python-and-ML/README.md

 - 6 days awesome Python Practice on random logical questions and,
 - 7th Day one ML Use case which can be carries over if needed.
+- Based on my availability and some spare time, will be adding some bonus questions/topics.
+For example, Sorting in Python/Linked List concept in Python, etc.

 Star it/ Fork it and contribute with questions.